-During this fiscal year, SCCHA completed construction on the Laurel Grove Family Apartments (Laurel Grove).
-Construction on the adjacent Park Avenue Senior Apartments (Park Avenue), previously referred to as the 777 Park Avenue Housing Project continues with completion expected in early 2020.
-The 81 affordable units at Laurel Grove completed lease up in December 2018.
+During this fiscal year, SCCHA completed construction on the Park Avenue Senior Apartments (Park Avenue).
 Park Avenue includes 99 affordable senior units and one manager unit.
-Combined, these projects have leveraged a total of nearly \$80 million in development financing.
+The project has leveraged a total of nearly \$47 million in development financing.
+SCCHA also continued work on the design of the Bellarmino, and Alvarado projects.